openharmony/docs/en/application-dev/webgl/webgl-overview.md

 - Native APIs complete the interaction between JavaScript and C++ code.

-- QuickJS and V8 are graphics frameworks that provide the **Surface** object for the WebGL module.
+- JavaScript engine is a graphics framework that provides the **Surface** object for the WebGL module.

 - The WebGL module exposes the GPU drawing APIs of OpenGL ES.